kunjzk/js/dom_manipulation/README.md

 - DOM is a tree.
 Topmost element is html, children are head & body.
 Each of these is a tree too.
 - `console.log(document)` in `script.js` logs the entire document to the console in chrome inspector tab.
 - Can get elements programattically using `document.getElementById`, etc. APIs here: https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementById
+- Main activities: event listening and getting elements.
+Listen for a click, a hover, a form submission etc, then we want to change something on the element.
+- Event listener is the reccomended way to register an event listener: https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener
+- HTML is a markup language.
+DOM is processed elements in document tree, in memory.